WalaSTH/pyrobots/README.md

 ## Main Features

 ### Robot Creation
-You can create a Robots by uploading the .py file containing their code.
+You can create Robots by uploading the .py file containing their code.
 You can also give them a name and an avatar.\
 The app comes with two default Robots that every user has: Spinner Cheto and Sniper Cheto\

 ### Robot Listing
-Every robot a user has can be viewd in the List Robots menu, you can visualize their code and also each robot's stats: matches played, won and win percentage.
+Every robot a user has can be viewed in the List Robots menu, you can visualize its code, and also each robot's stats: matches played, won, and win percentage.

 ### Match creation and Browseing
-You can create a Match, where you can its name, number of players, games and rounds.
+You can create a Match, where you can set its name, number of players, games, and rounds.
 After that, select your robot and wait for players to join.\
-You'll see players entereing your match in real time!\
+You'll see players entering your match in real time!\
-You can also search for available matches to join, and also filter the results.
+You can also search for available matches to join and filter the results.

 ![](https://github.com/WalaSTH/pyrobots/blob/master/images/RoomJoin2.gif?raw=true)